CUBRID/cubrid-manual/ko/admin/index.rst

-:meta-keywords: cubrid administrator, cubrid dba, cubrid tools, cubrid utilities, cubrid services, cubrid processes, cubrid config, cubrid troubleshoot
+:meta-keywords: cubrid administrator, cubrid dba, cubrid tools, cubrid utilities, cubrid services, cubrid processes, cubrid config, cubrid troubleshoot, ddl audit
 :meta-description: This manual chapter covers everything needed by database administrators how to use cubrid utilities, how to monitor cubrid systems, how to troubleshoot and how to fix problems.

 ***********